-- The practice held a register of patients living in vulnerable circumstances including homeless people and those with a learning disability to help ensure they received the care they needed. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
-Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours. - End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable.
+- The practice held a register of patients living in vulnerable circumstances including homeless people and those with a learning disability to help ensure they received the care they needed.
+Records showed that the practice had an action plan to carry out all remaining physical and medicine reviews for patients with learning difficulties by December 2018. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.